-This one’s about sleep.
-More specifically, it’s about treatments for insomnia: things to try while waiting for your brain to switch off at the end of the day.
-I’m not interested in generic advice that you can get from a random website, but rather, in the imaginative and quirky treatments that get invented because when you’re lying awake in bed feeling bored, inventing a new and original cure for insomnia gives you something to do.
-Of course, when you do eventually drop off, it usually has nothing to do with the experimental treatment you were trying out, confirmation bias and all that.
+It’s been a while since I’ve had time to write about a topic at any length, but today’s post is all about treatments for insomnia: things to try while waiting for your brain to switch off at the end of the day.
+I’m particularly interested in imaginative and quirky treatments that get invented because when you’re lying awake in bed, inventing a new cure for insomnia gives you something to do.
+(Of course, when you do eventually drop off, it usually has nothing to do with the experimental treatment you were trying out — but even if useless it might still be interesting.)

-I’m talking visualisation exercises, breathing exercises, that sort of thing.
-My goal is more about being interesting than being useful, and I find the diversity of quirky insomnia cures interesting.
-I’ve developed one of my own (which I’ll describe in a moment), and if you’ve invented one too then please consider sharing it in a comment.
+I’ve developed a technique of my own, which I’ll describe in a moment, and if you’ve invented one too then please consider sharing it in a comment.

-- Breathe in, breathe out, breathe in, breathe out.
+- Having completed the letter ‘A’, breathe in, out, in and out.
 Feel your body relaxing as you breathe out.

 Finally, the killer question.
 When all is said and done, does my technique actually work?

-That depends on what is meant by the question.
-Does visualising rotated letters of the alphabet get me to sleep any faster than simply waiting it out?
-I can’t honestly say that it makes a great deal of difference.
-But to me, the true measure of whether the technique is useful is this.
-By saving me from lying there feeling frustrated and angry with myself for failing to switch off, does it make the journey toward sleep more pleasant than it otherwise would be, so that subjectively it seems faster, irrespective of how long it really takes?
-Yes, it does.
-Definitely.
+Subjectively, yes.
+By saving me from lying there feeling frustrated and angry with myself for failing to switch off, it can make the journey toward sleep more pleasant than it otherwise would be, so that subjectively it seems faster, irrespective of how long it really takes.
+That counts for something.